Growing Tomatoes in Containers

 If you plan to grow from seed we recommend rootrainers for the best start, or you can buy some small plants from your local garden centre who will be able to help you choose the right sort of tomato.

 Two tomato plants should be enough to fill a Tomato Planter.
-The planters have drainage holes in the bottom, but for tomatoes we recommend adding a thin layer of gravel/stones at the bottom of the planter to assist with drainage.
+The planters have drainage holes in the bottom, but we recommend adding a thin layer of gravel/stones at the bottom to assist with drainage.
 Then fill with a good-quality multi-purpose compost to about 4cm from the top of the planter.
-Water the plants and allow to drain before planting them - also water after planting, but be careful not to soak the compost.
+Water the plants and allow to drain before planting them.
+Also water after planting, but be careful not to soak the compost.